 1. I assumed that chevron had already been white-knuckling its demise for a couple of years already.
 In fact, it was one of the top comments for overdone trends on my “So Over” blog post from all the way back in 2011 (and again, in the 2013 Edition).
 Chevron is over in 2015?
 How many times do we have to agree before it dies?
 It’s the cockroach of the design world.
 Snore.

-2. What the hell is Memphis?
+2. What exactly is Memphis?
 Here’s where I definitely felt my lack of design credentials.
 Once I looked it up though, I wasn’t impressed.
 If we’re saying hello to that, maybe there’s a good reason I try to steer clear of being too influenced by “trends” (I’m more of a believer in if you like it, use it.).

 But, as I watched, I became more intrigued.
-And then I clicked the other two to see which designers agreed with each other (I always find it interesting that there is disagreement; where one designer is using exclamation points about gray, the other is remarking how tired she is of it… proving that all of us can still do whatever the hell we want).
+And then I clicked the other two to see which designers agreed with each other (I always find it interesting that there is disagreement; where one designer is using exclamation points about gray, the other is remarking how tired she is of it… proving that all of us can still do whatever we want).
 I also picked up some quotes from the videos I really admired as well.
 So, perhaps for just today, consider this a Monday indulgence, and let’s talk trends.

 The one thing all three videos had in common was the death of “instant vintage” – aka, the attempt to fake (mass produce) the old rather than simply have something that is old.
 It immediately made me think of some of the biggest offenders (Homegoods and World Market’s flimsy furniture, Anthropologie’s apothecary overload, etc).
 Christiane also called it “Hipster Heritage”, urging people to look for artisans and craftsmen that can create new pieces without the recycling of ideas.
 Christiane also touched on a number of trends that I thought were already “in” long before 2015, such as neon, facets, and mixed metals (click to see my trend pin boards).